cabalmail/cabal-infra/docs/aws.md

     ```
     (If you don't intend to use this repo to configure AWS Backup, then you may omit the `backup:*` and `backup-storage:*` lines.)
 6. Create an IAM Group called "terraform" and assign the above policy.
 7. Create an IAM User called "terraform" and assign the above group.
 This user should be progamatic only -- *no console*.
 Save the API key ID and secret.
+You will need them when you set up Terraform.
 Note: you should rotate this key regularly!
+8. Create an IAM policy called "github" with the following permissions:

+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Sid": "TheSloth",
+                "Effect": "Allow",
+                "Action": [
+                  "s3:DeleteObject",
+                  "s3:GetObject",
+                  "s3:GetObjectAcl",
+                  "s3:ListAllMyBuckets",
+                  "s3:ListBucket",
+                  "s3:PutObject",
+                  "s3:PutObjectAcl"
+                  ],
+                "Resource": "*"
+            }
+        ]
+    }
+    ```

+9. Create an IAM Group called "github" and assign the above policy.
+10. Create an IAM User called "github" and assign the above group.
+This user should be progamatic only -- *no console*.
+Save the API key ID and secret.
+You will need them when you set up Github.
+Note: you should rotate this key regularly!
-8. Optional but recommended: delete the default VPC in all regions.
+11. Optional but recommended: delete the default VPC in all regions.

 If you have followed the recommendation to create a dedicated account, then the above steps should be the *only* manual steps required in this account.
 Everything else should be managed by Terraform.